JupiterLikeThePlanet/Appathy/README.md

 # Appathy

 ## Summary
-A google chrome extension that add apathetic ascii art comments to reddit.
+A google chrome extension that adds apathetic ascii art comments to reddit.

 ## Where to get Appathy
 Appathy is available on the Google Chrome Store at [this](https://chrome.google.com/webstore/search/appathy?hl=en-US) link.